marstr/envelopes/README.md

 ## logo

-The nerdy gopher is artwork by the amazing Ashley McNamara, and is based on the gopher drawn by Renée French.
+The nerdy gopher is artwork by the amazing Ashley Willis (McNamara), and is based on the gopher drawn by Renée French.
 It is licensed under the [ Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/ashleymcnamara/gophers/blob/4ddd92f3f0830f5d9a9eab50c410878249fe6515/LICENSE)
 License.
 You can find this gopher, and many more like it, at: https://github.com/ashleymcnamara/gophers